Arevian/Hagopian

 John Arevian, Febraury 2006

-Manifest of in-bound passengers (aliens): Tourist Class from Havre 25 July 1950 on the R. M. S. Mauretania to New York, Arevian, Varoujean, A age 24, 37 South Catus Ave Pasadena California, Document V-459785 Egyptian
+Manifest of in-bound passengers (aliens): Tourist Class from Havre 25 July 1950 on the R. M. S. Mauretania to New York, Arevian, Varoujean, A age 24, single, 37 South Catus Ave Pasadena California, Document V-459785 Egyptian

 Social Security Death Index: Varoujean A. Arevian, 077-40-4776, Last Residence: 11379 Flushing, Queens, New York, United States of America, Born: 8 Dec 1926, Died: 15 Dec 1990, State (Year) SSN issued: New York (1964-1965 )